tatermysalad/CA-T2A2-APIWebserverProject/README.md

 Bcrypt is a popular cryptographic hashing utility used for securely hashing passwords and other sensitive data.
 It is designed to be slow and computationally expensive, making it resistant to brute-force attacks.
 Bcrypt is a preferred choice for password hashing in Python applications due to its strong security features.

-#### Authorization: JSON Web Token (JWT)
+#### Authorisation: JSON Web Token (JWT)

 JSON Web Token (JWT) is a compact and URL-safe method for representing claims between two parties.
-It is commonly used for implementing authorization and authentication mechanisms in web applications.
+It is commonly used for implementing authorisation and authentication mechanisms in web applications.
 A JWT consists of three parts: header, payload, and signature.
 The header contains metadata, the payload contains claims, and the signature is used to verify the integrity of the token.
 JWTs are often used to securely transmit information between the client and the server, and they can be easily validated without the need for server-side storage of session data.

 ## **R8** - Describe project models